sdetweil/uploadPics/README.md

             position: 'bottom_left',  //module position
             config: {
             	dest:  "..", // relative path to module showing images, place to put new images
-                // MMM-IamgesPhotos is
+                // for MMM-ImagesPhotos dest is (the default)
 		//  ../module/MMMM-ImagesPhotos/uploads
             }
         },